 - Other miscellaneous expenses

 Remember, with TurboTax Self Employed, we’ll ask you simple questions and fill out all the right forms for you to maximize your tax deductions.
+Check out "How do I enter my Lyft tax information?" for step-by-step instructions.

 Perfect for independent contractors